-Column 1 - Approval type required Column 2 Tree management activity required • authorise under the end of the subdivision of trees and (measure) • where he from the end of the are required for the removal of a tree(s) or other vegetation that is: d under other legislation, such as vegetation clearing authorised a Rural Fires Act 1997; or, as part of an approved construction certificate or approved on certificate; or a shrubs under 3m in height and diameter is less than 300mm and 1.3m from the ground); or, aight exceeds 3m or diameter exceeds 300mm (measured 1.3m ground), that is: an 5m of the wall of an approved structure measured from the wall are trunk of the tree (excluding driveways); or, are grown for fruit or nut production; or, are clearly listed in NSW Weedwise that is not otherwise listed as a tring Council approval.
-Tovals are required when pruning less than 10% foliage of a tree or ion within a 12 month period when completed in accordance with andard (AS) 4373- Pruning of amenity trees.
-Toved structure is development such as a dwelling, garage, pool all that required development consent (that is not exempt or evelopment).
+Column 1 - Approval type required Column 2 - Tree management activity Council approval not required where height exceeds 3m or diameter exceeds 300mm (measured 1.3m from the ground), that is: within 5m of the wall of an approved structure measured from the wall to the trunk of the tree (excluding driveways); unless it is identified for protection within conditions of a development consent or tree permit, or it is located on land that is Biodiversity Values mapped or is used as habitat for native animals, such as hollow bearing trees or, Council's website.
+Note: No approvals are required when pruning less than 10% foliage of a tree or other vegetation within a 12 month period when completed in accordance with Australian Standard (AS) 4373- Pruning of amenity trees.
+Note : An approved structure is development such as a dwelling, garage, pool or retaining wall that required development consent (that is not exempt or complying development).